Rae Burrell nails it from behind the arc

 Check out our fantasy football kicker rankings for Week 1 of the 2023 NFL season!

-Check out our fantasy football FLEX rankings for Week 1 of the 2023 NFL season!

-Check out our fantasy football quarterback rankings for Week 1 of the 2023 NFL season!
+Check out our fantasy football rankings for Week 1 of the 2023 NFL season!

 Check out our fantasy football tight end rankings for Week 1 of the 2023 NFL season!